-Notes: Data come from the IPUMS USA 2006-2018 ACS, with state averages reported and weighted by the average population during the same time period (Ruggles et al., 2021).
-Marker sizes are proportional to each state's population averaged over the years 2000-2018.
+Source: Calculations from publicly available IPUMS USA 2006-2018 ACS data.

+Notes: State averages reported and weighted by the average population during the same time period

+(Ruggles et al., 2021).
+Marker sizes are proportional to each state's population averaged over the years